-In Wales, anyone who does not have symptoms can get regular rapid lateral flow tests (LFTs) to check for COVID-19.
+Anyone who does not have symptoms can get regular rapid lateral flow tests to check for COVID-19.

 The tests are free.

-- from a local collection point in some areas such as libraries or leisure centres: Find your nearest collection point and opening times (on nhs.uk).
+- from a local collection point in some areas such as libraries or leisure centres: Find your nearest collection point and opening times (on nhs.uk)

 School, college and nursery testing

-During the summer school holidays, while schools and colleges are closed, learners who would like to continue regularly testing should continue to do so, obtaining tests from the channels described in the how to get lateral flow test section.
+During the school holidays, if you would like to continue regularly testing should continue to do so.
+You can get tests from the channels described in the how to get lateral flow test section.